-convolutional neural network trained on large natural image set as feature extractors for ISH images.
+In this work, we proposed to employ the deep convolutional neural networks as a multi-layer feature extractor to generate generic representations for ISH images.
+We used the deep convolutional neural network trained on large natural image set as feature extractors for ISH images.
 We first directly used the model trained on natural images as feature extractors.
 We then employed multi-task classification methods to fine-tune the pre-trained and modified model with labeled ISH images.
 Although the number of annotated ISH images is small, it nevertheless improved the pre-trained model.
-We compared the performance of our generic approach with the problem-specific methods.
+We compared the performance of our generic approach with the problemspecific methods.
 Results showed that our proposed approach significantly outperformed prior methods on ISH image annotation.
 We also showed that the intermediate layers of deep models produced the best gene expression pattern representations.

 In the current study, we focus on using deep models for CV annotation.
 There are many other biological image analysis tasks that require appropriate image representations such as developmental stage prediction.
 We will consider broader applications in the future.
 In this work, we considered a simplified version of the problem in which each term is associated with all images in the same group.
-We will extend our model to incorporate the image group information in the future.
+We will